ceardach/dbscripts/README.txt

 QUICK START GUIDE

-1) enter these in the command line:

-cp dbscripts/config.inc.example dbscripts/config.inc
-cp dbscripts/PostMergeInstructions.txt.example dbscripts/PostMergeInstructions.txt

-2) Configure config.inc to your needs, especially the relative paths

-WARNING:
+  1. Place the dbscripts folder wherever you would wish.
+It is recomended to not put it in your web root.

+  2. Create the folder database dumps will save to.

+  3. Copy config.inc.example and PostMergeInstructions.txt.example preserving their filenames and removing ".example".
+Configure them as needed.

+  4. If you are using CCK and wish to merge schema changes:

+    i.
+Within your Drupal website, enable the content_copy module and export all of your content types.
+Save the export data in files.

+    ii.
+Apply the patch for content_copy to allow modifying existing fields

+USAGE

+Dumping the database:
+  Development: ./dbscripts/dump_database
+  Production: ./dbscripts/dump_database --prod --min

+Restoring a database file:
+  Development: ./dbscripts/restore_database
+  Production: ./dbscripts/restore_database --prod --min

+Merging the databases:
+  First bring last-merge.sql and production.sql to the same schema as development.sql ./dbscripts/merge_databases

+Use --help for more information

+MERGING DATABASES

-Merged databases should only be performed on stable and secure versions ready for public consumption!
+Warning:  Merged databases should only be performed on stable and secure versions ready for public consumption!

 MERGING CONCEPT: